vintasoftware/tapioca-wrapper/docs/newflavour.md

 # Wrapping an API with Tapioca

 This is all the code you need to build the Facebook Graph API wrapper you just played with:

+**This is a tapioca 0.3.x code, some interfaces changed on new verisions.**
 ``` python
 # source here: https://github.com/vintasoftware/tapioca-facebook/blob/master/tapioca_facebook/tapioca_facebook.py